 How Texture in Art Affects the Meaning

 Can texture in art affect meaning?
-Can we attribute to art a specific meaning created from this basic element of artistic practice, instead from a combination of discreet elements each art piece contains?
-This feature aims at answering these questions but before turning to concrete examples, it is important to chart out how texture is defined and what types of texture are so far discerned in art theory.
+Can we attribute to art a specific meaning created from this basic element of artistic practice, instead of from a combination of discreet elements each art piece contains?
+This feature aims at answering these questions but before turning to concrete examples, it is important to chart out what is texture in art and how it is defined and also what types of texture are so far discerned in art theory.

 At the core of understanding texture stands the sense of touch.
 What can we feel by applying touch to different surfaces is one of the basic forms of communication between our bodies and other objects, organisms and sometimes even artworks.
 Texture stands for a surface of an object, its tactile quality but also the visual effect it can produce.
-This duality between the sense of physical touch and visual observation led to discernment of different forms of texture in theory.
-Texture is roughly compartmentalized in tactile, visual, natural, artificial and hypertexture.
-From choosing different materials, to optical illusions created through their manipulation, and artificial production, texture is an element of art that has equal significance in meaning production along with line, color, shape or space.
+This duality between the sense of physical touch and visual observation led to the discernment of different forms of texture in theory.
+What does texture mean in art is roughly compartmentalized in tactile, visual, natural, artificial and hypertexture.
+From choosing different materials to optical illusions created through their manipulation, and artificial production, texture in art is an element that has equal significance in meaning production along with line, color, shape or space.

 Hyperrealist Textures on Flat Surfaces

-Among the artists who explore the possibility of a flat surface to achieve tactile effects are hyperrealists.
+Among the artists who explore the possibility of a flat surface to achieve tactile effects and bring texture in art to a new level are hyperrealists.
 Hyperrealism as an art movement developed from, and is considered a continuation of Photorealism.
 A difference between the two movements came with technological development, when hyperrealists were suddenly able to capture more detailed images of reality than their precursors, and to transform them from photos into paintings.
-Often unusual combinations and emotive background of represented objects puts them aside from photorealist veristic and emotionally cold renderings of reality.
-Texture on their paintings is represented in such a way as to completely trick the eye, and the meaning and significance of these works relies heavily on the textural effects.
-The hyperrealistic effects these paintings have inscribe the meaning into everyday objects elevating them from the level of the ordinary into the symbols and archetypes of different social and cultural models.
+Often unusual combinations and emotive background of represented objects put them aside from photorealist veristic and emotionally cold renderings of reality.
+Texture on their paintings is represented in such a way as to completely trick the eye, and the meaning and significance of these works rely heavily on the textural effects.
+The hyperrealistic effects these paintings have inscribed the meaning into everyday objects elevating them from the level of the ordinary into the symbols and archetypes of different social and cultural models.
 Audrey Flack is the artist who works in this style, and her representations of feminine paraphernalia have been described as the feminist commentaries on contemporary position of women.